Skip to content

 This is the first chapter of the tutorial on building an end-to-end dapp on Aptos.
 If you haven’t done it, review that introduction, and ensure your environment meets the prerequisites listed there.

-Now that you are all set up and at your terminal:
+Now that you are all set up, let’s explore the contract directory.

 A Move.toml file is a manifest file that contains metadata such as name, version, and dependencies for the package.

 Take a look at the new Move.toml file.
 You should see your package information and an AptosFramework dependency.
-Note that the name property is the same --name attribute we passed to the aptos move init command before.
 The AptosFramework dependency points to the aptos-core/aptos-move/framework/aptos-framework GitHub repo main branch.

 The sources directory holds a collection of .move modules files.
 And later when we want to compile the package using the CLI, the compiler will look for that sources directory and its Move.toml file.